shoko64/tr2editor/README.md

 "tr2" (used by "And-Kensaku") File viewer written in C#

-I do not intend on updating this nor to recode this (at least not in C#).
+Last time this project had been actually updated was in August of 2022, and I do not intend on updating it nor to recode it.